abdus/rust-notes/docs/_notes/ch-1-intro.md

 ## 1. The `fn` Keyword

 `fn` is a reserved keyword in Rust.
-It's used for declearing a function.
+It's used for declaring a function.

 ## 2. The `main()` function